Sooshiance/README/README.md

 :telescope: I'm looking for new security issues of frameworks and libraries

-:seedling: Return to old feelings like C and Java in University
+:seedling: Return to old feelings : reading C and Java, like when I was in University

 :penguin: I'm currently reading about Linux OS